 Acupuncture points, located on the Meridians, are very effective at influencing the quality and flow of Qi.
 Many of the most important acupuncture points are located at joints where the body, energy, and Meridians are all in transition—which is key when it comes to Yin Yoga.
 Think of the joints as junctures of change, communication centers where signals are ideally transmitted smoothly.
 But those signals could get crossed or overloaded, like a traffic jam during rush hour.
 When this happens, there may be pain, swelling, or inflammation in the joint—a local block in communication that affects other parts of your body.
 Your organs depend on the smooth flow of Qi in order to function optimally.
 If stagnation at your joints persists, your organs won’t get nourished and your whole system can get thrown out of whack.

-A great way to keep our Yin and Yang energies balanced and our Qi flowing and healthy is yoga.
-But varying yoga styles influence the Qi in different ways.
+Yoga is a great way to keep your Yin and Yang energies balanced and your Qi flowing and healthy.
+But different yoga styles influence the Qi in different ways.
 Yin and restorative practices are great if you’re suffering from Qi deficiency: low energy, poor appetite or digestion, a weak voice, or chronic illness.
 Stagnant Qi—which manifests as pain, tension, stress, or irritability—settles in your joints.
 Yin Yoga gently stresses the joints to loosen that stagnation and restore the relaxed flow of Qi.
 After that, an active, or Yang, yoga practice will pump fresh Qi through these areas, and you’ll feel renewed.
 Yin and Yang Yoga go together beautifully—like, well, Yin and Yang!

 In Yin Yoga 101 we’ll explore sequences that enhance your body’s ability to generate and build strong, healthy Qi and enhance its circulation.
 For now, try these three poses.